blueOkiris/ch552g-dev-board/README.md

 ## Description

-A simple breakout board with minimal hardware design for the CH552g
+A simple breakout board with minimal hardware design for the CH552g as well as a C project to be used as a basis.

 I've become fond of the CH552g for projects as it's simple like AVR unlike something like ARM, but it doesn't require a programmer and has built-in USB support from the factory, unlike something like AVR but like ARM.